 c) Remove any air from the enema tube.
 To do this, grasp, but do not close the clamp on the hose.
 Place the enema tip in the sink.
 Hold up the enema bag slightly above the tip until the water begins to flow out.
 As soon as it starts flowing, quickly close the clamp.
 This expels any air in the tube.

-d) Lubricate the enema tip with a small amount of petroleum jelly, Vaseline, soap, olive oil, shaving cream or even Chapstick.
+d) Lubricate the enema tip with a small amount of petroleum jelly, Vaseline, soap, olive oil, coconut oil, shaving cream or even Chapstick.
 Vaseline or petroleum jelly works very well but are a little greasy.
 (Note: Too much lubrication might cause the tip to fall out of the rectum, creating a mess.
 Experiment to see how much and what kind of lubrication is best for you).

 e) If possible, have a bowel movement before doing your enema.
-This is not required, but it can make it easier to retain the enema.
+This is not required, but it can make it much easier to retain the enema.
 If you have difficulty having a bowel movement: